This chapter will provide a cursory overview of Ithkuil’s phonology, orthography, and morphology.

 Penultimate (second–to–last) stress is considered default and therefore unmarked.
 Otherwise, the stressed vowel is marked with an acute ´ accent; if the vowel has a diaeresis ¨, stress is instead marked with a circumflex accent ˆ.

-Proper nouns are always capitalized.
 Periods are the only absolutely necessary form of punctuation.

 =